Consumer Medicine Information

 medicines to help you sleep or calm you down

 other medicines for depression called SSRIs or SNaRIs (e.g. fluoxetine, paroxetine,

 diuretic medicines, also called fluid or water tablets

 some medicines for colds or allergies, including antihistamines and some nose drops

-anticholinergic medicines, which are used to relieve stomach cramps, spasms and travel sickness
+anticholinergic medicines, which are used to relieve stomach cramps, spasms and travel

 medicines for thyroid problems